 The American Society of Clinical Oncology suggests that hospice is appropriate when you, in consultations with your doctor, decide that cancer treatments have stopped working and remission is no longer possible.
 Of course, each person is unique and symptoms vary with the cancer diagnosis.
 Ultimately, it’s the patient’s decision to pursue hospice comfort care.

 Compassus has more than 200 locations in 30 states, and our hospice services are provided where our patients feel most comfortable—at home.
 Call 833.380.9583 today to learn more about hospice care and cancer.

 You Are in Control of Your End-of-Life Care

-There’s a common misconception that hospice is only for the final days of life.
-Hospice is not about dying.
-It is about helping people live as well as they can in the time they have left.
-It’s about managing pain, easing the burden on caregivers and surrounding families with support.
+There is a common misconception that hospice is only for the final days of life.
+Hospice is not about dying—it is about helping people live as well as they can in the time they have left.
+It’s about managing pain, easing the burden on caregivers, and surrounding families with support.
 Hospice enables you and your family to focus on the time you have together.

-- There are no other treatments with more benefit than risk.
+- There are no other treatments with more benefits than risks

-Patients and their families tell us about the relief they experience when they go home and embrace what’s most important in their lives.
+People tell us about the relief they feel when refocusing on what’s most important in their lives.
 When medical treatments no longer help, hospice helps patients and families transition from a fight against disease to finding peace in their time together.
 Patients can sometimes pursue activities they love or start honest conversations that bring comfort to themselves or their loved ones.

-Studies show palliative and hospice care can increase life expectancy for cancer patients.
-A 2007 study among Medicare beneficiaries with some of the most common terminal diagnoses found patients who received hospice care lived an average of 29 days longer than those not in hospice.
-The study, published in the Journal of Pain and Symptom Management, looked at 4,493 patients with either congestive heart failure or cancer.
+Palliative and hospice care can help increase life expectancy for cancer patients.
+A 2007 study among Medicare beneficiaries with some of the most common terminal diagnoses found patients who received hospice care lived an average of 29 days longer than those not in hospice.1